chettriyuvraj/immersive-go-course/projects/http-auth/plan.md

 ### Thoughts

 - Exercise to re-send post request html content.
 Is using two buffers the way to go?
+(Answer: No, something like io.Copy makes things much simpler)